-How to Send Customer Emails That Don’t Look Like Phishing
+How to Send Customer Emails That Don't Look Like Phishing

 When customers learn to receive legitimate messages that look like this, they lose the the opportunity to distinguish between real and fraudulent messages.

 Here is another message that had similar issues and, as the result, looked very much like a phishing email.
+This one seems to have originated from Mastercard:

+The message referenced sensitive information—mobile phone number—that security professionals warn people to avoid giving out.
+Moreover, the message was sent not from the well-known mastercard.com domain, but from mastercard-email.com, which looks just like the copycat domain that a malicious sender would set up.

-This one originated from Delta Airlines’ SkyBonus program:
+Consider another poorly-crafted email message.
+This one came from Delta Airlines’ SkyBonus program:

 Delta’s message included the recipient’s first name and SkyBonus ID, presumably to help the person establish authenticity of the email.
 Unfortunately, first names are almost public, and the recipient is unlikely to remember their ID without first looking it up.
-Also, the “View Account” link is using HTTP, not HTTPS.
 On the upside, the message gives the person instructions for accessing the appropriate account details without having to click the embedded link.

 How would a customer be able to tell that this is a legitimate message from Delta?
 Non-technical people won’t right-click on the link and assess the URL’s legitimacy by its domain name or visit the link from a virtual machine and validate the site’s SSL certificate.